fudge88/MS2-Movies/README.md

 Jasmine testing was conducted using the red green refactor, this is available for you
 to see [here](../test/test.html), all you do is run the code, to see the results appear.
 Support was required for this aspect of testing as it was a bit tricky to understand.
-Jasmine passed the tests, but there was an undefined error which was due to test.html not
+Jasmine passed the tests, but there was an error which was due to another funtion
-having a 'search form'.
+not used in the main.js file.
 Resouces such as [Tim’s Cheat Sheet](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week5-jasmine/jasmine.md) supported my testing, as its fairly
 easy to get failing tests to pass, this supported
 my understanding and working of Jasmine.